rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 **Regarding prioritization and focus:** Personal and professional obligations sapped the capacity of collaborators to contribute.
 These obligations have been resolved, and progress is being made once again.

-@jswrenn's work on as-casting and enum reform has been slowed by my focus on safe transmute. @jswrenn is increasingly able to devote attention to enum reform, but most of my attention remains on project safe transmute.
-They've allocated most of my attention on safe transmute, because they believe it is critically important to writing safe, performant code.
+@jswrenn's work on as-casting and enum reform has been slowed by their focus on safe transmute. @jswrenn is increasingly able to devote attention to enum reform, but most of their attention remains on project safe transmute; they believe safe transmute is critically important to writing safe, performant code.

 ### Librarification Initiatives (🛠️)